MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/software-defined-storage/Health-Service-in-Windows-Server-2016.md

 If possible, the Health Service will begin blinking the indicator light on the retired physical disk or its slot.
 This will continue indefinitely, until the retired disk is replaced.

 >[!NOTE]
-> In some cases, the disk may have failed in a way that precludes even its indicator light from functioning ‚Äì for example, a total loss of power.
+> In some cases, the disk may have failed in a way that precludes even its indicator light from functioning ñ for example, a total loss of power.

 #### Physical replacement

 You should replace the retired physical disk when possible.
-Most often, this consists of a hot-swap ‚Äì i.e. powering off the node or storage enclosure is not required.
+Most often, this consists of a hot-swap ñ i.e. powering off the node or storage enclosure is not required.
 See the Fault for helpful location and part information.

 #### Quarantine